doga/browser-detector/README.md

 # browser-detector

-JavaScript library for server-side browser type detection.
+JavaScript library for browser type detection on the server-side or in browsers.

+If the browser being identified supports extensions, then `detectBrowser` will return an instance of a subclass of `Browser`.

+Otherwise `detectBrowser` will return an instance of `Browser`.

 ## Usage example